benjimanmiller/PicoCalc/README.md

 # PicoCalc
-Things I am making for the PicoCalc
+Things I am making or have found for the PicoCalc

 Links to other resources: